NaN-NaN-sempai/WhatsappWeb_Notification_Audio_Overrider/README.md

 ```
 cd /d "<your path>\whatsapp change notification sound"
 ```
-Go to the Windows Startup directory by running the `open startup folder.bat` file by executing `Win + R` and pasting
+Go to the Windows Startup directory by running the `open startup folder.bat` file or by executing `Win + R` and pasting
 ```
 shell:startup
 ```